camer0ni/chip-8-emulator/README.md

 Currently, there is no sound but this will be added in the future.
 The emulator only works on Windows right now, but support for other systems is planned.
 Some games may still have minor visual glitches or bugs.

 ## Directions
-To build the emulator, download or clone the project and open the solution file (.sln) in Visual Studio.
+To build the emulator, download or clone the project and open the .sln in Visual Studio.
 Make sure SFML is installed and added to your project properly.
 Then, build and run.

 This emulator was made for learning purposes and is still being improved.